apatel2582/Blockhack_HyperCycleAI_Decentralized_Minds/README.md

 1. **Without Docker**:

-   - Create a `.env` file in the `smartcontract-analyzer` folder with the following content:
+   - Create a `.env.local` file in the `smartcontract-analyzer` folder with the following content:
      ```env
      OPENAI_API_KEY="YOUR_OPENAI_API_KEY"
      PORT=3000
+     UPLOAD_PATH=
      ```

 2. **With Docker** (not recommended at the moment):
-   - Create a `.env` file in the `smartcontract-analyzer` folder with just the API key:
+   - Create a `.env.docker` file in the `smartcontract-analyzer` folder with the following content:
      ```env
      OPENAI_API_KEY="YOUR_OPENAI_API_KEY"
+     PORT=3000
+     UPLOAD_PATH=uploads/
      ```

 ## **Contributors**